nckackerman/unity-card-game-sts-mvp/README.md

+## Current Web Build Host on AWS [Here](http://deck-builder-demo-nckackerman.s3-website-us-east-1.amazonaws.com/)

 ## Purpose
 This is a for-fun project to build a POC/MVP for a deckbuilder game in [Unity-2d](https://unity.com/solutions/2d) game engine.
 [Slay the Spire](https://store.steampowered.com/app/646570/Slay_the_Spire/) was taken as starting inspiration.
 The end goal is to get a playable demo up that doesnt look like it was made by someone brand new to game development.

-Current build is hosted on AWS [here](http://deck-builder-demo-nckackerman.s3-website-us-east-1.amazonaws.com/)

 ## Can I use this code?
 Absolutly!
 Please reach out to nckackerman@gmail.com for any question about this code.
 Happy to help however I can :)